fxpio/fxp-security-bundle/README.md

 - Doctrine ORM Filter for filter the records in query (all type)
 - Doctrine Listener for empty the record field value for all query type
 - Doctrine Listener for keep the old value in the record field value if the user has not the permission of action
-- Ability to define the default role for the anonymous (per hostname defined with regex)
+- Ability to define a role for a hostname (defined with regex)
 - Ability to replace the 'hasPermission()' JMS Expression (and twig function)
 - Ability to add the 'hasFieldPermission()' JMS Expression (and twig function)
 - Commands for: